Next Wave Conference

 Democratizing Access to Education

-Join Ithaka S+R Managing Director Catharine Bond Hill in conversation with Shai Reshef, President, University of the People, the first non-profit, American-accredited, tuition-free online university.
+Watch Ithaka S+R Managing Director Catharine Bond Hill in conversation with Shai Reshef, President, University of the People, the first non-profit, American-accredited, tuition-free online university.
 UoPeople is dedicated to opening access to higher education globally.
 Its enrollment grew dramatically in 2020 to more than 50,000 students from 200 countries and territories, and includes underserved populations like refugees and undocumented immigrants.
-We look forward to hearing how the pandemic and growing economic and social inequities are shaping UoPeople and the lessons from their approach that might guide the work of others.
+The discussion focuses on how the pandemic and growing economic and social inequities are shaping UoPeople and the lessons from their approach that might guide the work of others.